6 reasons not to build a Data Lake

 What is a data lake?

-Before we answer this question, it would be a good idea to have a clear idea of what a data lake actually is.
+Before we answer this question, it would be good to have a clear idea of what a data lake actually is.
 The term was coined by James Dixon, founder and CTO of Pentaho.
 He describes a data lake as follows:

 “If you think of a data mart as a shop filled with water bottles – cleansed, packaged, and structured for consumption– then a data lake is a large body of water in a more natural state.
 The contents of this lake stream in from various sources and combine to fill up the lake.
 However, it’s impure and not packaged.
 Multiple users can dive in, fish, do research, and take samples.”